Staff Attorney - Housing

 - Provide legal support to non-attorney staff and pro bono volunteers assisting with client intake and legal services.

-- California Bar Membership, or otherwise eligible to practice law in California (individuals awaiting California Bar Exam results are eligible to apply);
+- Applicants must have California Bar Membership, or be otherwise eligible to practice law in California (individuals awaiting California Bar Exam results are eligible to apply);

 - Experience managing a high-volume caseload including experience representing tenants in unlawful detainer actions;

 - Ability to identify, investigate and resolve client problems;